 This three-credit course is designed to provide an in-depth examination of the concept of service and the linkages of the three most important functional areas of the firm: marketing, operations, and human resources.
 The course addresses the concept of quality customer service and how Hospitality-based companies address and successfully sustain quality customer service.
 A wide range of American-based hospitality companies such as The Walt Disney Company, The Ritz Carlton, and Pappas restaurants will be used to discuss the concept of customer service.
 This will be an intensive course taken while at Florida State University and will include at least one course-related fieldtrip.

-This three-credit hour practicum is designed to provide the student with hands-on, work-integrated learning in a professional setting.
+This three-credit hour internship is designed to provide the student with hands-on, work-integrated learning in a professional setting.
 Students will complete all necessary training for their assigned role(s), and work up to 37.5 hours per week in their role(s).
 They will set their own professional objectives and evaluate their progress towards achieving those objectives over the course of their program.
 They will study crucial Disney operations: guest services, leadership, marketing and people management.
-And, at the end of the practicum, they will, analyze their progress towards meeting their professional objectives, and assess their overall experience.
+At the end of the internship, they will analyze their progress towards meeting their professional objectives, and assess their overall experience.